-- (1) A program director may, having regard to a student's previous learning or experience, waive the requirement that the student undertake a compulsory unit of study. - (2) A program director may waive the requirement that a student meet a prerequisite requirement or a co-requisite requirement for a unit of study. - (3) A waiver given under subclause 59(1) or (2) may be subject to conditions set out in the waiver.
+- (1) A program director may, having regard to a student's previous learning or experience, waive the requirement that the student undertake a compulsory unit of study. - (2) A unit of study coordinator may waive the requirement that a student meet a prerequisite requirement or a co-requisite requirement for a unit of study. - (3) A waiver given under subclause 59(1) or (2) may be subject to conditions set out in the waiver.